Freetrade vs Trading 212

 Is Freetrade available outside the UK?

-Freetrade is primarily a UK broker.
-It previously offered services in Sweden and other EU markets but has pulled back significantly from EU expansion.
+Freetrade is a UK-only broker.
+It previously explored EU market expansion but has pulled back.
 EU investors outside the UK should treat Freetrade as unavailable and consider Trading 212, IBKR, or DEGIRO instead.

-Which broker is cheaper: Freetrade or Trading 212?
+Which broker has lower FX fees — Freetrade or Trading 212?

 Which is better for recurring ETF investing?